StenlyTU/LFCS-official/stuff/UserandGroupManagement.md

   *SHELL=/bin/bash* -> default shell

-  *SKEL=/etc/skel* -> skeleton directory. <u>It's content will be copied in new user home directory</u>
+  *SKEL=/etc/skel* -> skeleton directory.
+It's content will be copied in new user home directory.

   *CREATE_MAIL_SPOOL=yes* -> User will have a mail spool to receive email

 * This configuration is saved in `/etc/default/useradd`

-* Also  `/etc/login.defs` parameter are evaluated during user add
+* Also `/etc/login.defs` parameter are evaluated during user add.

-* Some parameter of `/etc/login.defs` will overwrite `/etc/default/useradd` parameters
+* Some parameter of `/etc/login.defs` will overwrite `/etc/default/useradd` parameters.

 * `/etc/login.defs` contains:

   * Location of mail spool
   * Settings about password
   * *CREATE_HOME   yes* -> create home directory
   * *USERGROUPS_ENAB  yes* -> means that a group with same name of user must be created.
 This group will become default user group.
-This means that value of GROUP in `/etc/default/useradd` is overwritten
+This means that value of GROUP in `/etc/default/useradd` is overwritten.

 * `useradd` parameters:

-  * `-c` Any text string.
+  * `-c` -> Any text string.
 It is generally a short description of the login, and is currently used as the field for the user's full name.
-  * `-e` date after which the user will be disabled
+  * `-e` -> date after which the user will be disabled.
-  * `-g` primary group.
-NOTE: if not specified it will create new group with same name of user that will become user's primary group
+  * `-g` -> primary group.
+NOTE: if not specified it will create new group with same name of user that will become user's primary group.
-  * `-G` secondary groups
+  * `-G` -> secondary groups.
-  * `-m` create home directory.
-Useless because CREATE_HOME is yes
+  * `-m` -> create home directory.
+Useless because CREATE_HOME is yes.
-  * `-p` configure password. **NOTE**: value must be provided encrypted
+  * `-p` -> configure password. **NOTE**: value must be provided encrypted.
-    * Normally password is not provided during user add
+    * Normally password is not provided during user add.
-  * `-s` shell to use
+  * `-s` -> shell to use.
+  * `-N` -> Do not create a group with the same name as the user.

 * When a user is created two file will be changed:

-  * `/etc/passwd` It contains users information, no passwords
+  * `/etc/passwd` It contains users information, no passwords.
     * Syntax:
       * user name
       * x: means that password isn't stored here